 Hygrophorus aff purpurascens © NAMA and the Field Museum of Natural History, Hygrophorus aff purpurascens #2 © Jonathan Frank

 Hygrophorus olivaceoalbus is the name being used for most collections in this group, a mostly grey and stocky spruce species with big spores (>10u).
 The fibrillose veil is said to be black and the stem is viscid.
 It is fairly common in ID, CA and CO, but rare in the coastal PNW.
-However, we have not found the DNA of this European mushroom in the PNW (except for one possible record in boreal BC there is DNA that is 4bp and 2 indels from Hygrophorus korhonenii, so that may be our local species too.
+However, we have not found the DNA of this European mushroom in the PNW (except for one possible record in boreal BC), so we are not using the correct name for our collections.
 H. olivaceoalbus var gracilis, also from the EU and possibly reported from hardwoods, is more slender and rarely reported from here but we don't have DNA from Europe or any local specimens sequenced, so I don't know what it is and if it is actually distinct.
 Hygrophorus fuscoalbus is a rare species that reportedly has a white fibrillose veil instead of black.
 Nobody is sure what this European species is, even in Europe, so the name may not be used going forward.
 Something that might be it is sequenced in France and Quebec, so that could possibly be the species, but we still haven't found that DNA in the PNW.

 This similar grey, scaly, veiled waxy with spruce and fir is dry everywhere (nowhere viscid).
 It is common in Idaho where it was described, but rare elsewhere.
 Interestingly, we have DNA from Europe, but no local DNA to see if they have our species or an undescribed different species.